 Part of this culture is a deep love and respect for the environment.
 You may find if you have a Karonese guide, they make an offering to their ancestors before they enter the jungle.
 And using jungle plants as medicinal herbs is a large part of their traditional heritage.

 One of the things you can do when you stay in Batu Katak is take a traditional medicine class.
-You’ll spend time with an experienced elder who will teach you about the various plants used as medicine, and you’ll help them make your own.
+You’ll spend time with an experienced teacher who will show you the various plants used as medicine, and you’ll help them make your own.

 If you’re lucky, you might even be able to learn some of the traditional Karonese songs and get some personal instruction on their dances.